Thoud/openDST/README.md

 The Digital Stress Test is a fork from [mbp-lab/openDST](https://github.com/mbp-lab/openDST) and was originally developed in conjunction with [this paper](https://dx.doi.org/10.2196/32280).

 This fork updates the codebase to adapt the functionality for an upcoming study at the University of Hohenheim.
-The main goal is to remove any dependency on any study management software or any data retention mechanisms since this fork is intended to be build to a static page that can be used and hosted on any standard web server.
+The main goal is to remove any dependency on any study management software or any data retention mechanisms since this fork is intended to be build to a static page that can be used and hosted on any standard web server or run locally.
 The core functionality, namely the stress test itself, remains mostly unchanged.

 ## Available Scripts